What is retreat life like?

 Can I smoke on retreat?

-Smoking is only permitted in a designated outdoor smoking area.
-Smokers must bring all their own tobacco supplies.
+Smoking is not permitted on property, however, it is only a 5 minute walk from the dining hall to the entry gate.
 To minimize odors we ask you to wash your hands after smoking and not to wear smoke-filled clothing in the meditation hall.
-Smoking is not permitted indoors or elsewhere on the grounds or in the woods.
+Smoking is also not permitted in woods.

 Can I light a candle or incense?